lfigaro/whoami.README/README.md

 - A common question you will hear from me is "What problem are we solving by doing that?".
 - I navigate very well in uncertainty.
 I analyse the data in hand and take decisions without waiting too much.
 - Although I'm a process oriented guy, I hate unnecessary bureaucracy.
 The simpler, the better.
 - I really want people to be autonomous.
-If you know you are able to make a decision without involving me, make it!
+If you know you are able to make a decision without consulting me, make it!
 - Although I'm brazilian, there's one quirk in our culture that I don't relate to: Punctuality.
 I take it very seriously and respect everyone's time.